 This means if your system does get corrupted, you, or the PC Clinic, can restore it back to a working version and recover files for you.

-Windows 7: These suggestions by Microsoft may help speed up your computer, the defragmenting and freeing up hard drive space should be run every 2-4 weeks: Optimize Windows 7 and Windows 7 Top Ten Tips.
+Windows 10: These suggestions by Microsoft may help speed up your computer Windows 10 Top Ten Tips.